dibley1973/UserLoginService/README.md

-# UserLoginService
+# User Login Service
-This is a .Net service over a Sql Server Database for holding user login information and authenticating
+This is a .Net service over a Sql Server Database for holding user login information and authenticating.

+# Primary Namespace
+Dibware.UserLoginService